geocomPP/sdv/chapter.md

-If you look at the first few lines in the `bdata` object you will see there are 7 columns with each row representing a single point on the ships course.
+If you look at the first few lines in the `bdata` object you will see there are 7 columns with each row representing a single point on the ship's course.
 The year of the journey and the nationality of the ship are also included.
 The final 3 columns are identifiers that are used later to group the coordinate points together into the paths that ggplot2 plots.